danphamx/Sheet2Slack/README.md

 1. Create a Slack App at https://api.slack.com
 2. Give your Slack App permission to join and post to Slack Channels
+3. Give your Slack App an Icon and a Name
-3. Request that your Slack App be installed on the workspace you want it to run on
+4. Request that your Slack App be installed on the workspace you want it to run on
 > If you are not a Slack Admin, **see Step 2: Setup Steps for Slack Admins**
-4. Make a copy of the Spreadsheet Template.
+5. Make a copy of the Spreadsheet Template.
 > 💡 Security Tip: Make sure you only share the spreadsheet with users who need access to the data (e.g. Lock down your spreadsheet's sharing permissions)
 6. Add your API Key to the Spreadsheet Template.
 > The first time you run a Spreadsheet script, Google will ask if youi want to give this Spreadsheet App permission to talk to third-party services (Slack) when requested